swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 [A Quick Guide to Organizinf Computational Biology Projects](http://bit.ly/AADX8F) Noble WS (2009) A Quick Guide to Organizing Computational Biology Projects.
 PLoS Comput Biol 5(7): e1000424. doi:10.1371/journal.pcbi.1000424

-But often we inherit badly organized and badly labelled data:
+But often we inherit badly organized data:

 To get
-the data for this test, you will need internet access and an open shell.
+the data for this tutorial, you will need internet access and an open shell.
 Just enter the command:

-    git clone -b YYYY-MM-PLACE https://github.com/USERNAME/boot-camps.git
+    git clone -b 2013-03-lbl-2 https://github.com/jkitzes/boot-camps.git

 Followed by:

     cd boot-camps
-    git checkout YYYY-MM-PLACE
+    git checkout 2013-03-lbl-2

 You should now have all the data you need for this tutorial (yea!)